BIO4200 – Molecular Evolution

 3. Students with admission to single courses on master’s level and exchange students

 Lectures and molecular lab/computer lessons.
 The course is given intensive in weeks 46-50.
-First lecture is compulsory.
+Mandatory course work will be evaluated as passed/failed.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.